lattejed/LJDynamicParser/README.md

 ## Motivation

-While there are parser generators available for Objective-C, I feel that they are unecessairly complex and encourage bad behavior, e.g., adding code to grammars.
-You would use this if 1) you're comforable with BNF grammars, 2) you're comfortable writing recrusive descent parsers by hand and 3) you'd rather not bother.
+While there are parser generators available for Objective-C, I feel that they are unnecessarily complex and encourage bad behavior, e.g., adding code to grammars.
+You would use this if 1) you're comfortable with BNF grammars, 2) you're comfortable writing recursive descent parsers by hand and 3) you'd rather not bother.
 While this could have been written as a static generator, I prefer the simplicity of defining the syntax in memory.

 ## License